Robust Development Methodologies (II)

 - control the Styleguide Script as it may help the understanding

-is accepted by the compiler but it is not standard compliant (static const aVariable
+- be aware of compiler’s behaviours.
+For instance const static aVariableis accepted by the compiler but it is not standard compliant (static const aVariableis)

-, it is strongly suggested not to - and if so, only with a written justification
+- although one could disable a rule with -filter, it is strongly suggested not to - and if so, only with a written justification

 Warning

-Be sure you have created a CPPLINT.cfg
+Be sure you have created a CPPLINT.cfg file at the root of your project

-containing, at least, the line length aligned with .clang-format
+containing, at least, the line length aligned with .clang-format.

-from expecting include files in the same
+Moreover, prevent cpplint from expecting include files in the same

 directory.